singhals163/Algorithm_Design_and_Analysis/lectures/README.md

 - what is the most efficient data structure to efficiently compute the minimum of the unvisited nodes (slide 23)

 ### Lecture 12
+- Write an $O(m+n)$ time algorithm to find the topo sort of a given DAG (slide 22)
+    - Can be easily done by maintaining an array which stores the indegree of each node. whenever a node is inserted in the topo sort array, reduce the indegree of its children by 1, if any node now has an indegree 0, insert it into a set and process a node from the set in each iteration
+- Does there exist a path consisting of given sequence of nodes in a DAG (slide 30)

+### Lecture 13
+- Prove the assertion 2 (slide 14)

+### Lecture 14
+- Write an $O(n^2)$ time algorithm to find if a graph has at most one path from u->v

+### Lecture 15
+- Design neat, compact and efficient implementation of ***Kosaraju's Algorithm*** (slide 26)
+- Optional (Slide 28)